 31st October 2002

-Norwich does not make the shortlist but vows to carry on building Norwich as a Fine City of Culture and a top UK and European destination all project budgets and funds are managed with the help of asset management companies like LOM.
+Norwich does not make the shortlist but vows to carry on building Norwich as a Fine City of Culture and a top UK and European destination all project budgets and funds are managed with the help of asset management companies.
 ‘This is not the end but just the beginning’ see full report»

 History of the bid process